-In 2020, the SEC amended the shareholder proposal rule to raise the eligibility requirements for shareholders wishing to submit and resubmit proxy proposals.
-In November 2021, the SEC staff moved in a very different direction, rescinding prior guidance and issuing new guidance which restricts companies' ability to exclude proposals on certain grounds.
-Collectively, these changes appear to have contributed to a sizable increase in shareholder proposals during the 2022 proxy season.
+The proposal follows other recent changes to the shareholder proposal rule and how the SEC staff is interpreting it.
+In 2020, the SEC amended the shareholder proposal rule to raise the eligibility requirements for submitting and resubmitting shareholder proposals.
+In November 2021, the SEC staff moved in a very different direction, rescinding prior guidance and issuing new guidance making it more difficult for companies to exclude certain shareholder proposals.
+Collectively, these changes appear to have contributed to a sizable increase in shareholder proposals appearing on company proxy statements during the 2022 proxy season, which also has been accompanied by a decrease in average shareholder support for shareholder proposals.
 We address these matters in Section 1.

 In Section 2, we analyze the merits of the proposal.
-The proposal's economic analysis states, "The value of including a shareholder proposal in a company's proxy statement for shareholder consideration and vote at a meeting depends fundamentally on the tradeoff between the potential for improving a company's future performance and the costs associated with the submission and consideration of a shareholder proposal borne by the company and its non-proponent shareholders."
-We agree, and we believe that this is a useful analytical framework for evaluating any potential rule changes.
+The proposal's economic analysis states, between the potential for improving a company's future performance and the costs associated with the submission and consideration of a shareholder proposal borne by the company and its non-proponent shareholders.